eyra/fertility-prediction-challenge/README.md

 ![](https://github.com/eyra/fertility-prediction-challenge/blob/master/images/Copy%20link%20to%20commit.png)

-6. Add a submission on the Next platform ([Round 1](https://eyra.co/benchmark/5), [Round 2](https://eyra.co/benchmark/6)) by providing the URL to your GitHub commit (copied at step 5), this commit will serve as your submission to the challenge.
+6. Add a submission on the Next platform by providing the URL to your GitHub commit (copied at step 5), this commit will serve as your submission to the challenge.

 ## Leaderboards